-I am an historian of twentieth-century U.S. women’s history with research interests in transnational social movements, diplomacy, and race.
-I graduated with a PhD in History from the State University of New York at Binghamton.
-I am currently an Assistant Professor at the University of Rhode Island where I teach on a variety of topics including environmental justice, women’s and gender studies, and human rights.
+I am an historian of twentieth-century women’s and gender history with research interests that revolve around transnational social movements, intersectionality, and human rights.
+I graduated with a PhD in history from the State University of New York at Binghamton.
+I am an Associate Professor at the University of Rhode Island in the history and gender and women’s studies departments where I teach on a variety of topics including environmental justice, transnational social movements, and human rights.
 I believe that as a scholar I have a duty to act as a resource for the communities in which I live by bringing relevant evidence and fact-based analysis to public conversations and by using my skills as a historian to work toward social justice.
 On this website, I have provided information on my research, public engagement, and teaching interests.

 My book Women’s Antiwar Diplomacy during the Viet Nam War Era is now available!